Skip to main content

 The suing states claim that the KFT process exceeds the statutory parole authority (8 U.S.C. § 1182(d)(5)) because it allegedly: (1) violates the requirement that parole only be granted for “urgent humanitarian reasons or significant public benefit”; (2) violates the requirement that parole be granted on a “case-by-case” basis; (3) violates the statute by granting parole to individuals already in the country; (4) violates the requirement that parole be “temporar[y]”; and (5) is designed to circumvent other INA provisions regarding inadmissibility and adjustment of status.
 They additionally allege that the KFT process is arbitrary and capricious, should have gone through notice-and-comment, failed to comply with the Paperwork Reduction Act, and violates the Take Care Clause.

-Texas filed the Tyler Division of the Eastern District of Texas, where they had a 50% chance of drawing Judge Barker and 50% chance of drawing Judge Kernodle, both Trump appointees.
+Texas filed the Tyler Division of the Eastern District of Texas, where they had a 50% chance of drawing Judge Campbell Barker and 50% chance of drawing Judge Kernodle, both Trump appointees.

 Image